 4. A friend for your current pet

-Consider your current pooch’s situation, because a second dog is not only more fun for you but for your first dog as well.
-You won’t be the only one to spend time with newly adopted pet, and this may even allow you to have more time for yourself.
+You won't be the only one to spend time with a newly adopted pet, and this may even allow you to have more time for yourself.

 5. Company for your first dog